armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

   - /spinnaker/using_dinghy/
   - /docs/spinnaker/using-dinghy/
 description: >
-  Learn how to store Spinnaker pipeline definitions in source code repos such as GitHub and BitBucket.
+  Learn how to use Spinnaker pipeline definitions that are stored in source code repos such as GitHub and BitBucket.
 ---

+## Advantages to using Pipelines as Code in Spinnaker

 {{< alert title="Note" >}}
 Before you can use this feature, please ensure you have [configured]({{< ref "dinghy-enable" >}}) it correctly.